Photonsters/anycubic-photon-docs/known-issues/M_11800-troubleshooting-and-fix.md

 ## M_11800 Memory Error
 ### Troubleshooting and Fixes
 According to Anycubic, the M_11800 error means that "the USB stick is not plugged in".
-Removing and replugging the USB stick will often fix the problem if it wasn't plugged in fully or seated purposely.
+Removing and replugging the USB stick will often fix the problem if it wasn't plugged in fully or seated properly.

 But more often than not, it is a devilishly difficult problem to diagnose if it is something else that is making your printer *think* that the USB stick is not plugged in.